CPHS/OPHS Glossary of Terms

 RHI shares some characteristics with HIPAA PHI, but the key distinction

-a healthcare service event, i.e., the provision of care or payment
+healthcare service event, i.e., the provision of care or payment for

-for care.
-RHI is not associated or derived from the provision of
+care.
+RHI is not associated or derived from the provision of care or

 Respect for Persons: